janisarja/gpxtrails/README.md

 # GPXTrails

-GPXTrails is a work‑in‑progress project for sharing and working with GPX trail data in a clean, user‑friendly way.
-The goal of the project is to make it easier for runners, hikers and outdoor enthusiasts to find and share trail information, while also serving as a demonstration of modern full‑stack development practices.
+This is a work‑in‑progress project for sharing and working with GPX trail data in a clean, user‑friendly way.
+Information on trails is often scattered or behind pay walls and maps found online are often poor in quality.
+The goal of the project is to make it easier for runners, hikers and outdoor enthusiasts to find and share trail information.

+GPX is a common dataformat for recording activities, and navigation, that most smart watches support.
+The idea behind this project is, when you go on a run or a hike, you can upload your recorded route from a GPX-file and edit out little detours and GPS failures, and post it on the platform.
+Now other people can find cool trails near them and download the GPX-file, look at the route on the map or just find new areas and ideas.
+Eventually the aim is to support also planning out routes that snap to actual trails.

 ## What It Does (So Far)